ButterBemo/Exercise-01a-Install-Software/README.md

 Once the fork has completed, at the top of the repository page, you should now see `[your user name]/Exercise-01a-Install-Software`.
 This is the indication that it is safe for you to begin editing the repository.

 First, open LICENSE, and click on the pencil icon to edit it.
-Change "Bl-MSCH-C220-F22" to your full name.
+Change "Travon Adan Gordillo Ternoir" to your full name.
 Press the "Commit Changes" button at the bottom of the page.

 The next step is to create an account on [gamedev.StackExchange.com](https://gamedev.stackexchange.com/).
 After creating your account and logging in, tap the profile icon in the header.
 The URL for the page should be in following format: `https://gamedev.stackexchange.com/users/[user number]/[username]`.
 Note the user number for use later in this assignment.